-Expenditure on research activities, undertaken with the prospect of obtaining new scientific or technical knowledge and understanding, is recognized as an expense when it is incurred.
-Expenditure on development activities are capitalized only when technical feasibility studies identify that the project will deliver future economic benefits and these benefits can be measured reliably.
-Development costs have a finite life and are amortized on a systematic basis matched to the future economic benefits over the useful life of the project.
-At year end there are currently no capitalized development costs.
+Expenditure on research activities, undertaken with the prospect of obtaining new scientific or technical knowledge and understanding, is recognised as an expense when it is incurred.
+Expenditures on development activities are capitalised only when technical feasibility studies identify that the project will deliver future economic benefits and these benefits can be measured reliably.
+Development costs have a finite life and are amortised on a systematic basis matched to the future economic benefits over the useful life of the project.
+At year end there are currently no capitalised development costs.